sebadorn/Physically-based-Rendering/README.md

 ## Requirements

 * **OS:** Linux
-*Though it should be possible to built and run it on other platforms as well.
+*Though it should be possible to build and run it on other platforms as well.
 I just never tried it.*
 * **Hardware:** GPU with Vulkan capabilities
 *Tested only with NVIDIA.*